Mike Ford (NASCAR): 2012–present (Richard Petty Motorsports, BK Racing, Athenian Motorsports, RSS Racing)

-On April 30, 2012, he replaced Greg Erwin as crew chief for the No. 43 Richard Petty Motorsports Ford, driven by Aric Almirola, for the rest of the 2012 season.
+On April 30, 2012, Ford replaced Greg Erwin as crew chief for the No. 43 Richard Petty Motorsports Ford, driven by Aric Almirola, for the rest of the 2012 season.
 On September 10, 2012, Richard Petty Motorsports announced that they would swap crew chiefs between their two teams, with Ford moving from Almirola's No. 43 to the No. 9 of Marcos Ambrose, while Ambrose's crew chief, Todd Parrott, would become the new crew chief for the No. 43.
 However, after just seven races, Richard Petty Motorsports announced on October 30, 2012, that Ford was no longer with the organization and would be replaced by Drew Blickensderfer as Ambrose's crew chief.

 In December 2012, Ford was hired as the competition director for BK Racing.
 He left BK Racing in October 2014 for Athenian Motorsports through the majority of 2015.

 Ford returned to BK in a crew chief role for the 2016 Daytona 500, working with the part-time No. 26 and No. 93 teams as crew chief for Robert Richardson, Jr. and Ryan Ellis.

-In 2017, he was hired as the competition director for GMS Racing’s No. 23 team in the Xfinity Series.
+In 2017, Ford was hired as the competition director for GMS Racing’s No. 23 team in the Xfinity Series.

 On April 10, 2018, it was announced that Ford had rejoined Sieg's team in some sort of consultant role.
 It is unclear if Ford is still working for them today.